bjornedstrom/timmy/README.md

 ### Gotchas

-By default the program will use www.google.com:443 for signing, which as of writing (August 2015) work correctly.
-Some TLS servers may use implementations that do not include a valid timestamp.
+By default the program will use www.google.com:443 for signing, which as of writing (August 2015) work correctly for our purpose.
+Some TLS servers may use implementations that do not include a valid timestamp, [such as recent versions of OpenSSL](http://git.openssl.org/gitweb/?p=openssl.git;a=commitdiff;h=2016265dfbab162ec30718b5e7480add42598158).
 RFC compliant implementations should include a timestamp but it's not required to be valid.
 See chapter 7.4.1.2 of RFC 5426 or RFC 2246 for details.
 Here's a short list of servers that work:

 * www.google.com:443
 * www.nsa.gov:443